-This bespoke Wildlife Conservation Safari in Manyoni Private Game Reserve is for those who wish to join the Wildlife ACT professionals on the ground, participating in and understanding what is happening in the field of South African wildlife conservation.
+The Wildlife Conservation Safari in Manyoni Private Game Reserve is a specialised itinerary for those who are interested in joining the Wildlife ACT professionals on the ground, participating in and understanding what is happening in the field of South African wildlife conservation.

 Wildlife conservation safari

-Join us in this unique safari experience in Zululand to have the privilege of working alongside active and passionate conservationists in carrying out vital work which forms part of the conservation strategy of Wildlife ACT locally and in the KwaZulu-Natal province more broadly.
+If this is you, consider joining us for this unique safari experience to have the privilege of working alongside active and passionate conservationists in carrying out vital work which forms part of the conservation strategy of Wildlife ACT locally and in the KwaZulu-Natal province more broadly.
 These are some of the activities you could participate in:

 - Orientation and conservation game drives